 I teared up at the gift.
 I had no words.
 I got up and gave mom a big, crushing hug.
-As crushing as an 8-year-old can get anyways – blast my low strength stat, it didn’t adequately let me show how much it meant it me.
+As crushing as an 8-year-old can get anyways – blast my low strength stat, it didn’t adequately let me show how much it meant to me.

-“Elaine,” my dad said, taking out a modest knife and sheath “this is also for you.
+“Elaine,” my dad said, taking out a modest knife and sheath, “this is also for you.
 For warding off bad luck.
 For safety.
-This is not a toy, and you can start wearing once we’ve finished lessons with it together.
+This is not a toy, and you can start wearing it once we’ve finished lessons with it together.
 But treat it well, and it’ll be with you the rest of your life.”